 Whether you’re looking to retire in the Caribbean, own a second home in paradise, start a profitable business, or simply own a second passport without the commitment of living in the Caribbean, look no further.
 St. Lucia, Antigua and Barbuda, Grenada, Dominica, and St. Kitts and Nevis all offer citizenship by investment.
 While the programs are relatively similar, there are key differences, which is precisely why we’ve developed this Caribbean citizenship by investment guide, so you can choose the most suitable investment program for yourself and your family.

-If you’re seeking a peaceful abode to retreat to, be it for holidays, retirement, or residency, then consider the Caribbean.
+If you’re seeking a second citizenship and peaceful abode to retreat to, be it for holidays, retirement, or residency, then consider the Caribbean.

 There are currently five Caribbean citizenship by investment programs in operation, offering lucrative incentives to investors looking to diversify their assets and protect their wealth.
 When thinking about which Caribbean citizenship by investment to pick, consider factors like timeline to acquiring a passport, best value for your money, visa-free travel, and investor requirements.

 St. Kitts and Nevis: Quickest path to Caribbean citizenship